morganthomas/winning-arguments/winning-arguments.md

 The first notion is the notion of **object**.
 We have been using this notion all along.
 The best explanation of the notion of object which we have gotten so far was the explanation provided by [model theory](https://github.com/sharedassumptions/winning-arguments/blob/master/winning-arguments.md#model-theory).
 Model theory takes objects as a given, and it does not inquire into their internal characteristics, but treats them merely as blank objects, different only in that they are distinct, and in what predicates are true of them and what relationships are true of them (or in other words what pairs in the interpretation of a copula they belong to).

 Everything is an object.
 Among the objects there are all the objects we are familiar with from everyday life.
 There are sets and all other mathematical objects.
 There are also many objects we are unfamiliar with.
 Every conceivable object exists.
+All possible worlds exist.

 There are many ways of slicing the world up into objects.
 For example, I regard the keyboard I am typing on as an object.
 I can also look at it as an assembly of objects: the keys, the case, etc. I can also consider it as two objects: the top half of my keyboard, and the bottom half of my keyboard.
 Or the left half and the right half of my keyboard.
 I can count the air inside the keyboard case as part of the keyboard; or I can exclude the air.
 I can count or I can exclude the empty space inside the keyboard case as part of the keyboard.
 I might even count the empty space as part of the keyboard without counting the air as part of the keyboard; one possible rationale would be that the empty space is a necessary part of the functional mechanisms of the keyboard, whereas the air is not.